Homeschool Program for Auditory Processing Disorder

 - Adaptive exercises that move at your child’s own pace

-Think of us as your virtual in-home clinician, trained to help you overcome auditory processing disorder and its impacts on learning.
-At the core of our homeschool auditory processing therapy is the software’s ability to adapt, meaning that it can be done at home without fear of your child experiencing boredom (material too easy) or frustration (too difficult).
+Think of us as an auditory processing disorder homeschool curriculum, with the software and professional guidance to help your child.
+At the core of our homeschool auditory processing therapy is the software’s ability to adapt to your child’s responses.
+This means it can be done at home without fear of your child experiencing boredom because the material is too easy or too frustrating because it is too difficult.

 Auditory processing difficulties are caused by development delays — your CAPD child needs more language processing practice to refine processing skills than is currently available in daily life.
 Children hear 30-45 million words in the first four years of life.
 In most cases that is enough to build the processing skills needed for listening, language, reading and writing.